-You could argue that the PR industry is a competitive enough arena without pitting employee against employee, but a little healthy competition can work wonders for productivity.
+You could argue that the PR industry is a competitive enough arena without pitting employee against employee, but a little healthy competition (and an appropriate incentive) can work wonders for productivity.

 Here at Approach our rewards and motivation traditionally come from increased social engagement, a kind word from clients and, of course, coverage (for which we have a dedicated ‘celebration’ bell).
 But, recently we’ve introduced additional incentives to further fuel our desire for results.

 It’s widely accepted that financial rewards are no longer enough to boost employee satisfaction, particularly in millennials.
 Bosses are turning to less material rewards such as ‘duvet days’ and allowing staff to bring their pets to work.
 But is it fair (or necessary) to encourage rivalry between team members?

 The Approach team has been plunged into a flurry of excitement and renewed vigour with the introduction of the APR ‘Round of Applause’.
 Every time one of us goes above and beyond the call of duty one of our team mates can nominate us for a virtual ‘cheer’.
 When we receive ten cheers they’re converted to a treat of our choice – bubbly, chocs, you get the idea!

 Add the offer of a quarterly prize based on the number of blogs published and competitive edges we never knew we had have been ignited in all of us.